azimiHamid/tailwindCss_playground/readme.md

 # Remember
-Generally for the Outer layout of a webpage use grid in tailwind css. <br />
+In Tailwind It's better to use <br /> grid for the outer layout of the webpages, <br /> and flexbox for the inner layouts.
-For Inner layouts use flexbox.

 ## Usefull links: Create any Layout
 <ul>